eckertniklas/PopMap2_bsc-thesis_eckert/README.md

 > #### 💡 **TL;DR**
-> **POPCORN** is a scalable population mapping method using free satellite images and minimal data, surpassing existing accuracy and providing interpretable maps for tracking population changes in data-scarce regions.
+> **POPCORN** is a lightweight population mapping method using free satellite images and minimal data, surpassing existing accuracy and providing interpretable maps for tracking population changes in data-scarce regions.

 ### Abstract 🔍
 Detailed population maps play an important role in diverse fields ranging from humanitarian action to urban planning.